erjac77/ansible-module-f5bigip/README.md

 An Ansible module to perform specific operational and configuration tasks on F5 BIG-IP systems.

-It supports over 190 components (and counting)!
+* Over 190 components supported (and counting).
+* Easy installation.
+Installing the module is quite simple and requires only two steps.

 ## REQUIREMENTS